rsdoiel/antenna/archives/2025/science_and_technology_2025.17.md

 ## Oregon State University's Open Source Lab is running on fumes

-date: 2025-05-02, updated: 2025-05-02, from: The Register (UK I.T.
+date: 2025-05-02, updated: 2025-05-03, from: The Register (UK I.T.
 News)

-<h4>FOSS incubator is short a quarter of a million bucks</h4> <p>Higher education across the USA is facing federal funding cutbacks – and now the Oregon State University (OSU) Open Source Lab (OSL) is in trouble.…</p>
+<h4>Shakeup in US higher education funding means FOSS incubator is short a quarter of a million bucks</h4> <p>Higher education across the USA is facing federal funding cutbacks – and now the Oregon State University (OSU) Open Source Lab (OSL) is in trouble.…</p>

 <br>